GitHubDragonFly/AB-Modbus-Master/README.md

 ## Note: Some AntiVirus software might detect this behavior as a Trojan

+Read comments inside the Form1 for any additional information.

 # Licensing
-This is all licensed under Mozilla Public License 2.0 (the MIT license of the C# Wrapper is included in the Resources folder).
+This is all licensed under Mozilla Public License 2.0 (the MIT license of the C# Wrapper is included in the Resources folder as well as its zip file).

 # Trademarks
 Any and all trademarks, either directly on indirectly mentioned in this project, belong to their respective owners.